solarsnake/coveralls-demo-ruby/README.md

 ---

-Notice all the output spanning from the command running our test suite (`bundle exec rspec`) through the completion of that command (`bundle exec rspec exited ith zero`), after which we see the completion of the entire build (`your build exited with zero`):
+Notice all the output spanning from the command running our test suite (`bundle exec rspec`) through the completion of that command (`The command "bundle exec rspec" exited with zero`), after which we see the completion of the entire build (`Done.
+Your build exited with zero`):

 ![travis-new-build-100-percent-output.png](../media/media/travis-new-build-100-percent-output.png)

-Specific output details:
+The very specific output that pertains to sending our coverage report to Coveralls is as follows, and runs from the command (`ccc`) through (`nnn`):

 ![travis-new-build-100-percent-output-zoomed.png](../media/media/travis-new-build-100-percent-output-zoomed.png)